 Pain due to obstruction of the stomach or upper small intestine may be relieved temporarily by vomiting which reduces the distention that is caused by the obstruction.

-Pain that awakens patients from sleep is more likely to be due to non-functional causes.
+Pain that awakens patients from sleep is more likely to be due to non-functional causes and is more significant.

 Other associated symptoms that accompany abdominal pain may suggest the following: